Updated August 2013

 7) Kienkoo lake and waterfall

 Going further down the main road, after 3 KM there is the turnoff to the left to Kienkoo Resort. (right before the post office!
 The sign says Lamkaen Bungalows).
 Kienkoo is right next to a lake at the bottom of a small waterfall which is very good for swimming, and it is a nice place to sit around, eat and maybe have a few beers.
+It is not very well visible from the road, watch the right hand side closely.
 From here it is about a one hour walk to the large Kienkoo waterfall

 8) Asia Safari